 - Chicken Nuggets

-Place the panko breadcrumbs on a baking sheet lined with baking paper, level well and bake until golden, about 5 to 6 minute, stirring once and leveling again after the first 3 minutes.
-The panko breadcrumbs should be nicely golden, but not too dark.
+- Pre-bake panko: Place the panko breadcrumbs on a baking sheet lined with baking paper, level well, and bake until golden, about 5 to 6 minutes, stirring once and leveling again after the first 3 minutes.
+The panko breadcrumbs should be nicely golden but not too dark.